Back

 Bio

-Prior to joining IFPRI, she worked as the Communication Officer at the West and Central African Council for Agricultural Research and Development (CORAF/WECARD) focusing on climate change and offering support to the African Group of Negotiator Experts Support during the United Nations Framework Convention on Climate Change meeting in Bonn, Germany, and the 21st Conference of the Parties (COP21) in Paris.
+Prior to joining IFPRI, Sokhna served as a Communication Officer at the West and Central African Council for Agricultural Research and Development (CORAF/WECARD), where she worked on climate change initiatives and supported the African Group of Negotiators Experts during major international climate conferences.

-Sokhna holds a bachelor’s in marketing and Communications, an master’s of Business Administration in Project Management from the International School of Management in Dakar, a master’s degree in British Literature from Cheikh Anta Diop University of Dakar, and a Digital Marketing Certificate from Cornell University.
+Sokhna holds a master’s degree in Project Management from the International School of Management (ISM) in Dakar, a master’s degree in British Literature from Cheikh Anta Diop University, a bachelor’s degree in Marketing and Communication, and a Certificate in Digital Marketing from Cornell University.

 Events